intersystems-community/PythonGateway/jupyter/Readme.md

 # Docker

-You can also run PythonGateway Jupyter in Docker.
+You can also run PythonGateway with Jupyter in Docker.
 To run the latest image execute:
 ```
 docker run -d \
   -p 14558:52773 \